Commercial Whale Watching Licensing Program

 What about fishing charter businesses that view marine mammals opportunistically?
 Incidentally viewing whales and other marine mammals while fishing or transiting (as long as you don’t change behavior to give your passengers a viewing opportunity) does not require a commercial whale watching license, but actively pursuing marine mammal viewing during fishing charters (and/or advertising and promoting viewing of marine mammals to clients) would.

 How much does a commercial whale watching license cost?
-The business license has a $200 annual cost, in addition to the $75 annual application fee.
-Additional fees vary based on motorized vessel passenger capacity, if applicable.
-Besides the business license, each operator of a commercial whale watching vessel is required to get an operator license, which costs $100 plus a $75 application fee.
-Each guide who leads kayak tours on behalf of a sea kayak tour company is required to get a kayak guide license, which costs $25 plus a $25 application fee.
+The business license for a motorized commercial whale watching or a paddle tour business has a $200 annual cost, in addition to the $70 annual application fee.
+Besides the business license, each operator of a commercial whale watching vessel is required to get an operator license, which has a $25 application fee.
+Each guide who leads paddle tours on behalf of a paddle tour company is required to get a paddle guide license, which has a $25 application fee.
 You can calculate your fees using the fee information in RCW 77.65.615.

 How often should I renew my license?
 Commercial whale watching licenses expire at midnight on December 31st of the calendar year for which they are issued.
 Licenses may be renewed annually upon application and payment of the applicable license fees.